javidsho/LightHTTP/README.md

 # Why another HTTP server?
 I was surprised when I could not find a valid HTTP server to use when writing tests.
-Every project had some random problem.
+Every package I found was suffering from some random problem.
 Some were targeting a small range of frameworks, such as .NET Framework.
 One of them could not handle simultaneous connections!
 The other one didn't support handling requests asynchronously.
 Then I figured this is a simple task to do, so I'm going to do it properly myself.